 The Department of Emergency Medical Care , which is a part of the Centre of Emergency Medical Care, consists of three units:

-With regard to the increasing number of patients during summer period the queue might exceed the estimated waiting period assessed by triage category.
+With regard to the increasing number of patients, the queue might exceed the estimated waiting period assessed by triage category.

 For minor and chronic health complaints, please contact Your GP